pmacpherson/aws-study-group/inprogress/challenge-03/readme.md

 Download and open the lambda function locally.

 Actions > Export Function > Download Deployment Package

 * This is a zip file.
 If your operating system does not recognize the file, simply add a .zip extension to the filename
 * http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html

 #### Modify Lambda
-Assuming the event object will now recieve the following object:
+Assume the event variable will recieve the following object:
 ```
 {
     "name":"Patricia",
     "email":"pmacpherson@klick.com"
 }
 ```
-Modify the index.js file to output name and email
+Modify the lambda function to output name and email to console

 #### Package and Upload Lambda function
 Archive files back into a new zip file.
 Ensure index.js is the root level of your zip file and not under a subdirectory.
 Replace existing lambda by uploading new package from zip.